-How much you can save is a function of how your insurance company structures their safe driver discounts.
-Some companies offer a low percentage savings off the cost of the entire premium.
+How much you can save depends on how your insurance company structures its safe driver discounts.
+Some companies offer low percentage savings off of the cost of the entire premium.
 Others provide a higher percentage discount, but it only applies to part of the coverages built into the policy.
 I’ve written and rewritten that last sentence ten times already, and I’m still not sure if I know what I said.
 How about an example?

-According to a recent rate analysis, the national average cost of full coverage car insurance is $1427 per year, or about $119 bucks a month.
+According to a recent rate analysis, the national average cost of full coverage car insurance is $1427 dollars per year, or about $119 bucks a month.
 If this number is far afield one way or the other from what you pay, remember that it is an average.
-That means the final number takes into its calculation bad drivers with expensive cars parked in high crime neighborhoods and great drivers with economy cars parked in gated communities.
+That means the final number takes into consideration bad drivers with expensive cars parked in high-crime neighborhoods and great drivers with economy cars parked in gated communities.
 But, for the sake of our example, let’s say you are average.
 By that, I mean you’re paying the average premium, not that you yourself are average.
 I am sure that, in all other respects, you are exceptional in every way.

 Armed with your average annual premium of $1427, you decide to shop around.
-For taking defensive driving, Company A offers you a 3% discount off of your entire premium.
+For taking a defensive driving course, Company A offers you a 3% discount off of your entire premium.
 On the other hand, Company B offers 10% off the liability portion of your policy.
 Who do you choose?

 - Company A, with its promise of a 3% total reduction, will save you about $4.00 a month, $42.81 a year, to be exact.